Podcasts

 Wow.

 He didn’t just get off his sofa and do it.
-He utilized a number of support tools, getting the right footwear, researching what he needed to do in terms of having the right energy and water intake and carbs and all that stuff.
+He utilised a number of support tools, getting the right footwear, researching what he needed to do in terms of having the right energy and water intake and carbs and all that stuff.
 And then did training for it, got himself ready for it so that when he did the final thing, it was no surprise he completed it well.
 And I think this is a…

 No.